 Stretching (60 seconds): Full body stretch to improve mobility and wake up muscles.

 Set your alarm 10 minutes earlier.
 Do your 5-minute workout, then use the remaining 5 minutes to shower and get ready.
-You’ll start the day feeling accomplished and energized.
+You will start the day feeling accomplished and energized, which changes how you approach even the difficult classes you would otherwise dread.

 No-Equipment Progressions for Building Strength